About the NYC Tree Map

 About the Map

-Our tree map includes every street tree in New York City as mapped by our TreesCount!
-2015 volunteers, and is updated daily by our Forestry team.
+Our tree map includes information about every tree in New York City that is managed by our Forestry team, and it updates weekly.
 On the map, trees are represented by circles.
 The size of the circle represents the diameter of the tree, and the color of the circle reflects its species.
 You are welcome to browse our entire inventory of trees, or to select an individual tree for more information.
+In late 2022, the tree map was updated to include inspections and work orders, forested areas, and even trees in parks!.

 Boroughs and Neighborhoods